 MSN students must hold an unencumbered license in the state where they will complete their clinical experience.
 Criminal background checks and urine drug screens are required for all MSN students by the School of Nursing.
-PreCheck is used for this service and the results will be available to clinical agencies that the student is assigned.
-Information about utilizing PreCheck will be provided to the students during Immersion and Orientation.
+A private service is used for this and the results will be available to clinical agencies that the student is assigned.
+Information about utilizing the service will be provided to the students during Orientation.